-Jeff Richards: Depends on where you are in Peloria!
-But of course it is “like” the Great Plains, not a one to one correspondence.
+Of course some of it is “like” the Great Plains, not a one to one correspondence, and depends on where you are in Peloria!
 If you imagine the Oslir-Acos-Poralistor-Erinflarth as something like the Mississippi-Missouri-Platte-Arkansas and the surrounding grasslands as comparable, you are going to be on the right page.

 You can also think of Eastern Washington if that is easier.

 Peloria is quite dry – wet air gets blown from the far west, but needs to go over Fronela or Valind’s Glacier before it reaches Peloria.
 The immediate foothills of the Rockwoods and Yolp mountains might get 25 to 40 inches or so, but that drops in the plains.
 The top of the Hungry Plateau might get more rain, but it is a rugged forbidding environment.

 Until very recently Peloria used to get a lot more snow.
 The Kalikos Expeditions are in the last generation.